bermane/snowwarp/README.md

 ## 1. Organize and pre-process data on Google Earth Engine

 1. Create and/or sign-in to your Google Earth Engine Account
-2. [Open the SnowWarpPackage API by following this link](https://code.earthengine.google.com/?accept_repo=users/sfrancini/SnowWarpPackage).
+2. Open the SnowWarpPackage API by using [this link](https://code.earthengine.google.com/?accept_repo=users/sfrancini/SnowWarpPackage).
 Opening the link will create a script on your GEE account that can be used to pre-process data.
 The script will appear in a "Reader" repository in your "Scripts" panel.
 3. Click on the "SnowWarp-API" script and click "Run".
 This should open the SnowWarp API and allow you to specify a shapefile (study area) and Google Drive output folder.
 4. Follow the instructions to upload a shapefile of your study area and download the data to Google Drive.
 Please note that a free account only has 15 GB of space on Google Drive.
 If your study area is too large (i.e. when you try to pre-process the data on GEE you get an error), try cutting the area into smaller parts and running separately.
 Once you download the imagery to your hard drive, you can delete the data from Google Drive and run the next study area chunk.